regitaisd/Exercise1/README.md

-# tugasbagus
+# Exercise1
-programming challenge no. 2 sampe abis
+programming challenge no. 2 and more